idris-lang/Idris2/www/source/index.md

 Here are links to the automatically generated documentation for the libraries shipped with the **bleeding edge** version of the compiler.
-The documentation for the latest **released** version is available on the [idris-lang.org](https://www.idris-lang.org/pages/documentation.html) website.
+The documentation for the latest **released** version is available on the [idris-lang.org](https://www.idris-lang.org/pages/documentation.html) site.

 #### [Prelude](https://idris-lang.github.io/Idris2/prelude)

-The `prelude` is always implicitly loaded unless you use the `--no-prelude` command line option.
+The `prelude` is always implicitly loaded unless you use the `--no-prelude` command-line option.
-This is where the builtin types are bound, where the core data types (`List`, `Nat`, `Equal`, etc.) and interfaces (`Eq`, `Show`, `Functor`, etc.) are defined.
+This is where the built-in types are bound, where the core data types (`List`, `Nat`, `Equal`, etc.) and interfaces (`Eq`, `Show`, `Functor`, etc.) are defined.

 #### [Base](https://idris-lang.github.io/Idris2/base)